YEYE0516/yche0169_9103_tut04/README.md

 # Individual part------Perlin Noise

-In this part, I use Perlin Noise Technology, to make all elements on the canva move seprately, but follow a rule in a whole level, the elements will rotate in a small range from the start point.
+In this part, I use Perlin Noise Technology to make all elements on the canva move seprately, but follow a rule in a whole level, the elements will rotate in a small range from the start point.

 All the technology I user are from the tutorial. :D